Reversible Numeric Composite Key (RNCK): Abstract

 \section{Abstract}

-In database design, Composite Keys are used to uniquely identify records and prevent data duplication.
-However, they require more memory and storage space than single keys, and can make queries more CPU-intensive.
-Surrogate Keys are an alternative that can overcome some of these limitations, but they can also introduce new disadvantages.
+In database design, composite keys uniquely identify records and prevent duplication.
+However, wide multi-column keys can increase index size, comparison work, and join costs.
+Surrogate keys can mitigate some of these costs, but they also require additional constraints and governance to preserve business-level uniqueness.

-To address these challenges, a new type of key called a \emph{Reversible Numeric Composite Key} (RNCK) has been developed.
-RNCK is a single number that encodes multiple data attributes, and can be decoded back to the original values.
-This makes it possible to achieve the benefits of both Composite Keys and Surrogate Keys, while overcoming some of their limitations.
+This paper presents a \emph{Reversible Numeric Composite Key} (RNCK): a single non-negative integer that encodes multiple normalized attributes and can be decoded back to the original tuple under a fixed schema.
+RNCK is designed to combine the semantic fidelity of composite keys with the operational convenience of numeric keys.

-RNCK has been shown to improve query performance and reduce memory and storage requirements.
-It can be used in relational databases, large static datasets, and key-value caching systems.
-RNCK has been successfully used in production systems for several years.
+RNCK can improve storage footprint and key-comparison efficiency when attribute domains are bounded and stable.
+We formalize correctness and ordering properties, and specify operational semantics for partial-overflow mode.
+The approach has been used in production systems and is applicable to relational databases, static datasets, and key-value caching systems within the stated constraints.

 \keywords{RNCK \and Reversible Numeric Composite Key \and composite key \and data mining \and database \and decoding \and encoding \and hash \and hashing \and high-performance \and hpc \and software \and surrogate key}